 The Blue Lagoon is an artificial, geothermal pool located in Grindavík.
-Being in such an ideal location for relaxation and pampering, it’s a great way to start or end your holiday.
+Being in such an ideal location for relaxation and pampering, it’s a great way to start or end your holiday or road trip.

 What is the Blue Lagoon?